subho007/dotzsh/README.md

-Prezto — Instantly Awesome Zsh ( MODDED BY Subho007 )
+Prezto —  MODDED BY subho007
 =====================================================

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line